 Hello and thank you for checking out my events page on my

-I'm looking forward to participating in these upcoming events:
+I'm looking forward to participating in this upcoming event where I

 LOOKING BACK...............30 YEAR RETROSPECTIVE ...........................2019